music-encoding/music-encoding.github.io/community/mei-board/protocols/2025-03-03_Virtual-Board-Meeting.md

 - Bursary information is being drafted and will be shared soon

 MEC Reviews
-- Discussed ways to impmrove and develop reviewer guidelines for future music encoding conferences
+- Discussed ways to improve and develop reviewer guidelines for future music encoding conferences

 Planning for Community Meeting on April 8, 2025
 - Outcomes from Developers’ Workshop and MEC 2025 will be shared with community